Updated for Warlords of Draenor 6.2.2

 - Decent escape,

 - bigger mana pool (not that mages have mana issues.)

 - A bit harder to hit,

-- +1 to your Spell Hit
+- Bonus to your Int.

 - a small heal.

-- +1% crit,
+- +1% crit, is nice

 - Blood Fury for increased burst,